Wizna/Wizna.github.io/_posts/Learning/Review/2019-06-03-Machine learning.md

 ### Label smoothing

 - Use not hard target 1 and 0, but a smoothed distribution.
 Subtract $\epsilon$  from target class, and assign that to all the classes based on a distribution (i.e. sum to 1).
 So the new smoothed version is $q \prime (k \mid x)=(1-\epsilon)\delta_{k,y}+\epsilon u(k)$ (x is the sample, y is the target class, u is the class distribution) [Rethinking the Inception Architecture for Computer Vision]( https://arxiv.org/pdf/1512.00567.pdf )
+- hurts perplexity, but improves accuracy and BLEU score.

 ## Learning rate